scriptcoded/bth-pattern-group-14/api/README.md

     ```env
     STRIPE_WEBHOOK_SECRET="whsec_zzz"
     ```
 4. Now you can start the API/backend.
-The webhook secret will most likely be the same between runs.
+The webhook secret is usually the same between runs.

 # UML / Database structure